jsallred/NLP_Project_Group3/README.md

    - Calculate accuracy and other relevant metrics.

 #### Naive Bayes

+This model applies the Naive Bayes algorithm to classify political bias based on text features.

 1. **Load and Vectorize Data**:
    - Load the preprocessed data.